FlyingFortressIT/blog.flyingfortressit.ca/content/posts/aws_certification.md

 ## Beginning preparations

 Fast forward a little bit to February 2017 when I signed up for Linux Academy as a way to begin preparing to write the exams.
 A couple days into the free trial I found that I was really enjoying the content, and jumped onto an annual subscription.
-So far I have watched hundreds of videos on a variety of technical topics, and have found the content generally high quality, and the videos are well suited to me listening to the audio on the drive to and from work every day.
+So far I have watched hundreds of videos on a variety of technical topics, and have found the content generally high quality, and the videos are well suited to my listening to the audio on the drive to and from work every day.

 Over the course of several months, I completed the courses for the Developer Associate, Solutions Architect Associate, Solutions Architect Professional, as well as a variety of accessory AWS video courses.
 These videos gave me ideas for small projects I would tackle with new services or products in order to familiarize myself with them in more detail.